 Planning ahead for the trip will not only help you lessen your environmental impact, but it will also make your whole travelling experience more enjoyable.
 It was my first attempt at making a sustainable trip and I am glad I could attain it to some extent.

 My pregnancy went smoothly and we had a lovely baby boy.
 Life became a roller-coaster ride for us.
-But the travel bug was crawling inside me and pinching me from time to time.
-Travel bug doesn’t come and go, it resides permanently inside you.
+But the travel bug was crawling inside me and pinching me occasionally.
+Travel bug doesn’t come and go, they resides permanently inside you.